 I made it 10 yards and had to stop as I was out of breath and my heart was pounding out of my chest.
 Again I looked at him, holding back tears, feeling defeated and he calmly said “Every day, start where you started and add a telephone pole”.
 And that is what I did.

 Here I am on June 7, 2008 after a 3 mile walk.
-On that day (I have an obsession with numbers and the date is 06.07.08) I decided to start keeping track of my weight loss and, along with a picture of me wearing the same outfit on the 7th of each month.
+On that day (I have an obsession with numbers and the date is 06.07.08) I decided to start keeping track of my weight loss and post it on my (old) website, along with a picture of me wearing the same outfit on the 7th of each month.
 I did this to keep myself accountable.

 Each day I added another telephone pole or two and 45 days later I ran the entire 1/2 mile home with Rick by my side.
 I started adding more running and less walking and about 45 days later, even though I had only run about a mile nonstop, forced myself to run the entire 3 miles.
 There were times during that run that I justified taking a small walk break but I pushed myself outside of my comfort zone and never stopped.
 I am not embarrassed to say that I wept as I walked up the driveway to my house.